Mallikarjunan-29/python-for-cybersecurity/Day-2/README.md

-Objectives for the day
+✅ Objectives:

-Understand Python syntax and conventions
+Learn if, elif, else, and loops (for, while)

-Learn about variables, data types, and basic operations
+Write basic automation logic for repetitive tasks

-Get hands-on with writing your first security-relevant script
+Understand and implement basic exception handling